darindeters/pingauditor/README.md

 ---

-*Created by Your Name.
+*Created by Your Darin Deters.
 Feel free to contribute or report issues.*

 ---

-**Note:** This README avoids any references to credentials, permissions, or other terms that might trigger security tools.
-Let me know if you need any further adjustments.